davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Mami        Nishi       Tokyo       5
    ```

 9. List the customer(s) and their total payments (answer should include customer number, customer name, total payment where total payment is the total amount of dollars the customer has paid).
 Order by total payment.
+You should get 98 rows.

     ```
     customerNumber  customerName       totalPayment